- Who is Rory Vaden?

 I am working on becoming better at asking collaborators and colleagues to perform tasks and then trusting that they will happen.
 For many perfectionists, this is a hard skill to learn, but I can already see the benefits in terms of multiplying my capacity by involving others.
 Collaboration can be a powerful way to work more effectively.

 There must be ways in which I could get some of my ‘life administration’ tasks performed by someone else.
 Perhaps I’ll look into some help with gardening, or maybe with house cleaning.

 Finally, I have been exploring home automation in my free time and look forward to the day when I can ask my house to do things and they’ll be done, or, even better, when my house does them for me without even needing my involvement.
 A combination of Automation and Delegation that makes my life easier would be very welcome indeed!

 I hope you can see the power in the fundamental principles of personal productivity that Rory Vaden has outlined in his excellent book Procrastinate on Purpose: 5 Permissions to Multiply Your Time.

 If you are a productivity expert these suggestions might seem obvious.
-For many of us, the book will reinforce out understanding of some of the core pillars of productivity while providing new insights into others.
+For many of us, the book will reinforce our understanding of some of the core pillars of productivity while providing new insights into others.

-I recommend reading through the book for yourself, and then considering what you might Eliminate, Automate, Delegate and Procrastinate.
+I recommend reading the book for yourself, and then considering what you might Eliminate, Automate, Delegate and Procrastinate.
 Then, and only then, can you Concentrate on what is important and significant.